lirantal/baboop/SECURITY.md

 - Report the security issue to the [Snyk Security Team](https://snyk.io/vulnerability-disclosure).
 They will help triage the security issue and work with all involved parties to remediate and release a fix.

-We sincerely appreciate your efforts to responsibly disclose your findings with us.
+We sincerely appreciate your efforts to responsibly disclose your finbaboops with us.